-Mr. Sardar has successfully represented scores of clients with unreported foreign assets who have repatriated over half a billion dollars of offshore assets through the IRS's Offshore Voluntary Disclosure Program and the Streamlined Compliance Procedures.
+Mr. Sardar has successfully represented scores of clients with unreported foreign assets who have repatriated over half a billion dollars of offshore assets through the IRS's Offshore Voluntary· Disclosure Program and the Streamlined Compliance Procedures.
 Mr. Sardar also represents taxpayers in New York State and City residency audits and investigations.
-Mr. Sardar is the Vice-Chair of the New York County Lawyers' Association (NYCLA) Taxation Committee and is also a member of the Committee on Personal Income Taxation, New York City Bar Association.
+Mr. Sardar is the Vice-Chair of the New York County Lawyers' Association (NYC LA) Taxation Committee, member of the Committee on Personal Income Taxation, New York City Bar Association, as well as Co-Chair of the Sub-Committee on Offshore Enforcement of the ABA Committee on Civil and Criminal Tax Penalties.
 Michael lectures frequently on tax controversy issues including foreign asset reporting and non compliance.

-Prior to joining Kostelanetz & Fink, Mr. Sardar was a tax associate in the New York office of HellerEhrman, LLP, where his practice focused on federal and state transactional tax matters.
-While at HellerEhrman, Mr. Sardar also advised many nonprofit organizations on federal and state tax issues including general tax exemption and Unrelated Business Income Tax (UBIT).
-Mr. Sardar received his B.B.A., summa cum laude, from Baruch College in 2004, and his J.D. in 2007 from Cornell University Law School.
+Prior to joining Kostelanetz & Fink, Mr. Sardar was a tax associate in the New York office of Heller Ehrman, LLP, where his practice focused on federal and state transactional tax matters.
+While at Heller Ehrman, Mr. Sardar also advised many nonprofit organizations on federal and state tax issues including general tax exemption and Unrelated Business Income Tax (UBIT).
+Mr. Sardar received his B.B.A., summa cum /aude, from Baruch College in 2004, and his J.D. in 2007 from Cornell University Law School.